Dragonix230/Java_Program/README.md

 # Java_Program
 ###1.
 WAP to enter the access code and check whether door is open or not.
-(AccessCode.java)
+(AccessCode.java):
 This Java program checks if a user-entered access code matches a predefined code (1234) to determine whether the door is open or closed.

 ### Code Details: